mmoayyed/java-identity-provider/idp-distribution/src/main/resources/doc/README.txt

 Refer to https://wiki.shibboleth.net/confluence/display/IDP30/ConfigurationGuide
 for information on configuration and testing.

-This is alpha software; as such, we do not recommend depoying this code in production.
+This is alpha software; as such, we do not recommend deploying this code in production.
 It is a fairly advanced alpha and represents preliminary decisions on what the final software will look like, but feedback on configuration and defaults is very valuable at this stage.